MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/overview.md

 ### Confidential client applications

-#### Flows

-- Acquire token **for the application itself**, not for a user, using [client credentials](./web-apps-apis/client-credential-flows.md).
-This can be used for syncing tools, or tools which process users in general, not a particular user.
+- Acquires token **for the application itself**, not for a user.
+Token acquisition is done with the help of [client credentials](./web-apps-apis/client-credential-flows.md).
+This flow is useful for syncing tools or tools which process data or user information without a specific identity attached to it.
-- In the case of Web APIs calling and API on behalf of the user, using the [On Behalf Of flow](./web-apps-apis/on-behalf-of-flow.md) and still identifying the application itself with client credentials to acquire a token based on some User assertion (SAML for instance, or a JWT token).
-This can be used for applications which need to access resources of a particular user in service to service calls.
+- For web APIs calling an API on behalf of a user, developers can use [On Behalf Of flow](./web-apps-apis/on-behalf-of-flow.md).
+The application itself will use client credentials to acquire a token based on a user assertion (e.g., [SAML](/entra/identity-platform/single-sign-on-saml-protocol) or a [JWT](/entra/identity-platform/security-tokens#json-web-tokens-and-claims)).
+This flow can be used for applications which need to access resources of a particular user in service-to-service calls.
-- **For Web apps**, acquire tokens [by authorization code](./web-apps-apis/authorization-codes.md) after letting the user sign-in through the authorization request URL.
-This is typically the mechanism used by an OpenID Connect application, which lets the user sign-in using OpenID Connect, but then wants to access Web APIs on behalf of this particular user.
+- **For web apps**, token acquisition is done with the help of an [by authorization code](./web-apps-apis/authorization-codes.md) after signing the user in through the authorization request URL.
+This is typically the mechanism used by an application which lets the user sign-in using [OpenID Connect](https://openid.net/developers/how-connect-works/), but then wants to access web APIs on behalf of this particular user.

-#### Summary

 The following table summarizes the ways available to acquire tokens in confidential client applications depending on the Operating system, and therefore the chosen platform, and the kind of application.